CBR vs VBR: Choosing the Right Bitrate for Your Video

 Visual experience

-Enhanced visual experience in high-motion and complex scenes
+Better visual experience in high-motion and complex scenes.

 Encoding efficiency